Battle of Dupplin Moor: Scottish attack

 The Scots were either largely without helmets, or wore helmets without visors (face guards), for contemporaries noted that the English archers "blinded and wounded the faces" of those in the leading schiltron.
-Harassed by this fire, the Scots on the flanks pressed closer to their main body, further compressing it and hampering the freedom of movement of its members.
+Harassed by the longbowmen, the Scots on the flanks pressed closer to their main body, further compressing it and hampering the freedom of movement of its members.
 Mar's schiltron, which was also rushing towards the English, became disorganised due to its haste and was similarly channelled by the steep valley sides.
 They charged into the rear of Bruce's formation, causing chaos.
 The struggle continued from a little past dawn until after noon.
 In the centre of the Scottish mass the result was literally suffocating; men were pressed too tightly together to be able to breathe and any who lost their footing were trampled to death.
 Contemporary accounts speak of more than a thousand Scots being smothered without coming into contact with the English.
 One claimed that "more were slain by the Scots themselves than by the English.
-For ... every one fallen there fell a second, and then a third fell, and those who were behind pressing forward and hastening to the fight, the whole army became a heap of the slain."
+For ... everyone fallen there fell a second, and then a third fell, and those who were behind pressing forward and hastening to the fight, the whole army became a heap of the slain."

 The English, being in a looser and less deep formation, had room to use their weapons more effectively, once they had withstood the initial onslaught.
 The survivors of Bruce's schiltron attempted to extricate themselves, adding to the confusion and making easy targets for the English men-at-arms.
 The chronicles record the English infantry having to climb over heaps of dead Scots to be able to strike at those still living.
-All the while the longbowmen maintained their fire into the Scottish flanks.
-Eventually the Scottish resistance collapsed and they routed.
+All the while, the longbowmen continued to shoot into the Scottish flanks.
+Eventually the Scottish resistance collapsed and they were routed.
 Several of the surviving Scottish nobles made their escape on horseback; the rest of the Scots fled on foot.
 The English men-at-arms mounted their own horses and pursued the Scots, hacking them down until sunset.
 The English then occupied Perth and set to work on improving its fortifications, against the anticipated arrival of March's army.